SGpp/DisCoTec/README.md

-## This repository is deprecated - use https://gitlab.lrz.de/sparse_grids/gene_python_interface_clean instead
+## This repository is deprecated - use https://gitlab.mpcdf.mpg.de/ext-ec8a21db5900/gene-dev/tree/exahd instead
-(have yourself invidted there - gitinvited is currently not sending mails as it should so contact the support right away if it does not work)
+(have yourself invidted to the repo via the GENE website and then into the fork)